 The most common side effects include:

-What should I do after a knee gel injection: immediate aftercare
+What should I do after a Knee Gel injection: Immediate Aftercare

-Other essential aftercare instructions include:
+Other essential aftercare instructions include the following:

 - Avoid submerging the injected knee.
 You can shower the knee, but avoid hot tubs or swimming pools for 24 hours.

 - Treat with anti-inflammatory measures to reduce the risk of a mild gel flare, even if you don’t have pain.
-We suggest applying ice for 10-15 minutes to the injected area every 2-3 hours and starting oral Ibuprofen 400mg thrice daily for 24 hours.
+We suggest applying ice to the injected area for 10-15 minutes every 2-3 hours, and starting oral Ibuprofen 400mg thrice daily for 24 hours.
 If you develop a flare, continue anti-inflammatory measures until the flare settles.

 - You should avoid excessive exercise such as walking, running or cycling.